faust64/highwaytohell/README.md

 ### checkHealth

-A second class of worker is in charge of running health checks. `checkHealth.js` setups a couple schedules.
+A second class of worker is in charge of running health checks. `checkHealth` setups a couple schedules.
 The first one iterates over the health checks declared in Cassandra, running those that need to be refreshed and adding records to our health checks history table.
 And the second one purges older records from that history table.

+### outboundNotifier

+This class of worker would be listening for events from our `checkHealth` worker, looking for notifications definitions that may involve the health check ID that just got processed.
+If that check health changed, a notification would eventually be sent (HTTP POST, HTTP GET, SMS or email).

+FIXME: setting up SMS or email notifications, we should check notification
+       target is known to belong to user - otherwise, send some confirmation email or SMS, have user input a code or click some validation link, before registering notification. - add a known-targets table, ...

 ### apiGW

 Minimalist API gateway (we've proven it can be done ...
-I don't necessarily enjoy customizing CSSs), with token authentication, sessions I can't manage to log out of right now ...
-Use at your own risks.
-ALPHA release.
+I don't necessarily enjoy customizing CSSs), with token authentication, 2FA-capable.

 FIXME: dont res.send.(errorcode) if req.sessions.userid: instead render a
        common template {{errormsg}}